Chapter 29: Best Morning Ever

 Legolas grinned as his mind played out the possibilities.
 "Oh, and tell the king that we will be there in two hours."

-Author's note: So, so SORRY for the delay in updating.
-Just RL getting in the way!
-I hope to hear from you soon, and I am already planning out what the king will have to say to the young couple, once he can collect his wits, of course!
+Author's note: I am already planning out what the king will have to say to the young couple, once he can collect his wits, of course!
 We are nearing the end of our story-probably only one or two more chapters left!

 Thank you once more for reading and please review!